puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template_erb.md

 [ERB][] is a templating language based on Ruby.
 Puppet can evaluate ERB templates with the `template` and `inline_template` functions.

-This page is about how to write ERB templates.
-See [Templates](./lang_template.html) for info about what templates are and how to evaluate them.
+This page covers how to write ERB templates.
+See [Templates](./lang_template.html) for information about what templates are and how to evaluate them.

 **Note:** If you've used ERB in other projects, it might have had different features enabled.
 This page only describes how ERB works in Puppet.